MichaelDobrzynski/StudentDatabase/README.md

-Database application designed to maintain students for a university.
+Java database application designed to maintain students for a university.
 The priority is managing student enrollments and account balances.

 The app can perform the following: